From Marx to Spinoza: Affect, Ideology, Materiality

 The series will be hosted by Jeremy’s Culture, Power, and Politics project and recordings of the seminars will appear in the Culture, Power and Politics podcast feed.
 But we would definitely encourage ‘live’ attendance so that you can ask questions, tell us we’re wrong, and make jokes.
 We’ll send out occasional updates about the series to the Culture, Power and Politics email list (that you can join on its webpage).

 Access for anyone will be completely free and we are not receiving any funding or institutional support, including from our employer institutions.
 Omnia sunt communia.
-There are costs associated with the project, though, so if you can contribute, please consider doing so here.
+There are costs associated with the project, though, so if you can contribute, please consider doing so by following the links here.

 0) What is ‘Marxism’ anyway?